E-commerce

 FAQ and sources

 Is Amazon an e-commerce platform in the same way as Shopify?
-Not in form: Shopify lets you own a store on your domain; Amazon hosts you as a seller on its marketplace.
+No, not in the same way: Shopify lets you own a store on your domain; Amazon hosts you as a seller on its marketplace.

-Can you “install” Qstomy on Amazon?
-Not like on Shopify: Qstomy integrates with your site and channels that you control; Amazon is managed via Seller Central and the ecosystem of apps and services provided by Amazon.
+Can you « install » Qstomy on Amazon?
+Not like on Shopify: Qstomy integrates with your site and the channels you control; Amazon is managed via Seller Central and the ecosystem of apps and services provided by Amazon.

 Where should you start with the documentation?
 Amazon France seller guides and pricing, updated by Amazon.